 …Responding to the specific concern raised regarding the potential for a viral cause for Alina’s presentation, I would like to note the following: to date viruses have not been found to be a common cause of EPC.
 Given the rarity of the problem we do, however, cast a very wide net in terms of clinical investigation.
 I note enterovirus 71 (EV71) has been specifically questioned.
 Alina did not display the typical characteristics of this virus.
 While this virus can cause myoclonic seizures it is its effect on the brainstem and spinal cord which is most devastating, in that it causes a polio- like syndrome.
 It has been pointed out that spinal fluid testing is not completely accurate in the testing of EV71.
 This is correct in that spinal fluid does not always return positive results in patients with proven EV71.

 “does not always return positive results” is a generous interpretation of a test that has 0-3% accuracy in these conditions.
 Effectively useless.
+As discussed earlier on this page, the presentation matched exactly that of EV71 encephalitis

 “to date viruses have not been found to be a common cause of EPC”